In this article, we will walk you through what you need to know to understand and successfully complete a SAG-AFTRA exhibit G form.

 Penalties and Adjustments

-The last columns on the SAG Exhibit G are where you can mark special events that happen on set.
-Sometimes these are referred to as “adjustments” and will usually result in extra SAG penalties you’ll have to pay.
+The last columns on the SAG-AFTRA Exhibit G are where you can mark special events that happen on set.
+Sometimes these are referred to as “adjustments” and will usually result in extra union penalties you’ll have to pay.

-For this reason, it’s important to hire an excellent UPM / line producer who knows SAG guidelines so you don’t go over budget, as well as working with an experienced SAG payroll company.
+For this reason, it’s important to hire an excellent UPM / line producer who knows SAG-AFTRA guidelines so you don’t go over budget, as well as working with an experienced SAG-AFTRA payroll company.